Cup of Jo: Joanna Goddard

 Goddard was born in Paris in 1979 along with her twin sister, Lucy Kalanithi, widow of neurosurgeon and author Paul Kalanithi.
 Goddard grew up in France, England, and Michigan before graduating from the University of Michigan in 2001.
 Following her graduation, Goddard moved to New York City and worked at Cosmopolitan before launching the magazine Bene, which she ran from 2005 to 2007.
 After leaving Bene, Goddard wrote for a number of notable publications including Glamour, Elle, New York Magazine, and Cookie and started her blog, Cup of Jo, as a weekend hobby.
 She married New York Times reporter Alex Williams on August 29, 2009.
 The couple's first son, Toby, was born in 2010, and their second son, Anton, was born in 2013.
-Goddard announced on her blog in February of 2023 that she and Williams were ending their marriage.
+Goddard announced on her blog in February 2023 that she and Williams were ending their marriage.
 She and her family currently live in Brooklyn, New York.